 The proof pressure for the ultra-low pressure sensor is 7 kPa (1 PSI).

 What is the burst pressure (pressure where part is permanently damaged) of the SM9000 Series?

 The burst pressure for the ultra-low pressure sensor is 20 kPa (2.9 PSI).

-What is the difference between differential and gage pressure?
+What is the difference between differential and gauge pressure?

 dP=P1-P2 is the pressure difference between two points, 1 and 2.
 P1 and P2 are respective pressure at the two points.
 This could be across an air flow restrictor in a HVAC system, or across a filter in the HVAC system, or in a ventilator system to detect and control inhalation / exhalation air flow.

-Gage pressure is the pressure differential with respect to the atmospheric pressure.
-Generally -not always, gage pressure is higher than atmospheric pressure, so gage pressure sensors are calibrated to have its output be at minimum at atmospheric pressure, and increase from there.
-Gage pressure sensors are used to measure e.g. pressure in a pressure in a manifold.
+Gauge pressure is the pressure differential with respect to the atmospheric pressure.
+Generally -not always, gauge pressure is higher than atmospheric pressure, so gauge pressure sensors are calibrated to have its output be at minimum at atmospheric pressure, and increase from there.
+Gauge pressure sensors are used to measure e.g. pressure in a pressure in a manifold.

 Please review product documents or contact us for the latest agency approval information.